resplab/accept/README.md

 # accept
 R package for the ACute COPD Exacerbation Prediction Tool (ACCEPT)

+The package includes two main functions `accept()` and `accept2()`. `accept()` provides predictions of exacerbations for COPD patients per original published manuscript. `accept2()` is an updated version of ACCEPT that is fine tuned for improved precitions in patients who do not have a prior history of exacerbations.
 Please refer to the published paper for more information:

 Adibi A, Sin DD, Safari A, Jonhson KM, Aaron SD, FitzGerald JM, Sadatsafavi M. The Acute COPD Exacerbation Prediction Tool (ACCEPT): a modelling study.
 The Lancet Respiratory Medicine.
 Published Online First 2020 March 13th; [doi:10.1016/S2213-2600(19)30397-2](https://www.thelancet.com/journals/lanres/article/PIIS2213-2600%2819%2930397-2/fulltext)